Skip to main content

 A line worker in a Ford factory has no idea how to build an entire car; Dafen’s painters, in contrast, always know how to make the entire painting, even if they occasionally divide the work for the sake of efficiency.
 The absurdity of an art assembly line becomes obvious when you imagine someone without artistic skill being told to paint “just” the clouds in a landscape or “just” the first couple brush strokes of the Mona Lisa.
 Instead of breaking down the artistic process into unskilled parts, Wong writes, “through such practices apprentices could learn [to paint] the whole work.”
 As a result, Dafen painters could improve their skills and often made decent wages or even became owners of studios themselves.

-This art studio also has their own framing shop where they hand make the frames from wooden bars.
+A framing workshop This art studio also has their own framing shop where they hand make the frames from wooden bars.

 So why does Dafen have a reputation for giant art factories?
 Well, it may have been a genius marketing move.